-- 11.1 All safeguarding concerns should be recorded on the CPOMS recording system.
+- 19.2 All safeguarding concerns should be recorded on the CPOMS recording system.
 Staff making records will ensure that they clearly distinguish between fact and opinion and whether the information is 1st or 2nd hand.
-Records will clearly evidence the voice of the child and will always be written contemporaneously. - 11.2 Records will be maintained by the Designated Safeguarding Lead and Deputy through the CPOMS system. - 11.3 Individual files should be clearly organised in chronological order and all entries should be signed and dated in a legible manner by the person making the entry.
-This should include their role/designation at the school.
-There should be a chronology of events kept on file to enable the Designated Safeguarding Lead and Deputy to have an immediate overview of the case.
+Records will clearly evidence the voice of the child and will always be written contemporaneously. - 19.3 Records will be maintained by the Designated Safeguarding Lead and Deputy through the CPOMS system.